 What is Japanese Tanegashima Gun (hinawajū)?

 Contrary to popular belief, the samurai's armory extends beyond their renowned katana and traditional samurai armor; they are also skilled users of firearms, a testament to their adaptive combat abilities.
 Matchlock guns in Japan, also called Tanegashima Gun, hinawajū.
-It was arrived on Tanegashima during the Sengoku period and greatly influenced subsequent tactics.
-Famous anecdotes also tell of Oda Nobunaga using them in the Battle of Nagashino, defeating Takeda's cavalry.
-This article will explain how these weapons actually spread across Japan and discuss their mechanisms and how to use them.
-If you're interested in owning a matchlock gun, we will also cover that topic.
+It was arrived on Tanegashima during the Sengoku period and greatly influenced the Japanese warfare.

-Tanegashima Gun is a type of antique firearm developed around the 15th century.
+Tanegashima Gun is essentially a matchlock Gun, it is a type of antique firearm developed around the 15th century.
 It's one of the earliest firearms developed by mankind, equipped with a smoothbore barrel (a barrel without rifling) and a mechanism to fire metal bullets instantaneously by burning black powder.
 It was developed in Europe around the early 15th century and evolved in Austria and Germany.
 Typically, a matchlock gun with a barrel length of about 1 meter is said to have a maximum range of over 500 meters, and an effective range of about 100 meters for hitting a target the size of a human body.
 It is also said to be able to hit a target about the size of a baseball at a distance of about 30 meters.

-The Tanegashima Gun was first introduced to Japan through Portuguese merchants, as described in historical records about the arrival of guns, "Teppoki".
-However, there's also a theory suggesting that matchlock guns, which had already spread to Southeast Asia, China, and Korea, were brought into various parts of Japan by Wokou (Japanese pirates).
+There's another theory suggesting that matchlock guns, which had already spread to Southeast Asia, China, and Korea, were brought into various parts of Japan by Wokou (倭寇 Japanese pirates).
 Either way, it is certain that they started flowing into Japan by the middle of the 16th century.
-At that time, Japan was in an era of civil war, which created a lot of demand for guns, and thanks to the prosperous mining of gold and silver, guns spread throughout Japan.
+At that time, Japan was in an era of civil war, which created a lot of demand for guns, and thanks to the prosperous mining of gold and silver, guns spread throughout Japan quickly.

-While Portugal had established a gun factory in India in the 16th century, not all of the matchlock guns that spread in Japan were produced there.
-The manufacturing method for the matchlock guns also made its way to Japan.
-Therefore, Japan was able to replicate and operate them independently.
 Matchlock guns had a complex mechanism that was not present in Japan at the time, requiring the creation of metal parts and refining gunpowder.
 Among them, screws were said to be particularly difficult to make.
 Tokitaka Tanegashima, the lord of Tanegashima, ordered the swordsmith Yasaka Kinbei to replicate a matchlock gun.
 At that time, the only tools available for metalworking were chisels and files.
 Yasaka Kinbei made various improvements and succeeded in creating intricate screws after a year, leading to mass production of Tanegashima Gun.

 Due to the high skill level of Japan's swordsmiths, they were able to make guns with higher accuracy than those made in Europe.
 Moreover, they succeeded in mass production in a short period of time.
 For example, 3,000 guns (some sources say 1,000) were used in the Battle of Nagashino in 1575, and it is said that the Tokugawa army prepared as many as 300,000 firearms, including matchlock guns, for the Siege of Osaka in 1614.
 By the end of the Sengoku period, there were probably as many as 500,000 guns in Japan, making it the country with the most guns in the world.